 Is there pain or discomfort?

 Immediately after the surgery and for a few days, some pain or discomfort may occur.
 However, with medication, any pain can be easily managed.
 You may find that your gums and skin around the area may bruise, become sore and have some minor bleeding.
 This is normal, and discomfort will diminish, and you should start noticing improvement in seven (7) to ten (10) days.

 What are the alternative treatments for Dental Implants?

 Dentures can be a more affordable alternative to dental implants but are less comfortable and durable.
 Over time bone loss will cause dentures to stop fitting properly and they will need to be adjusted or replaced.

 In a recent Nobel Biocare International study, 75% of respondents with either a bridge, partial or full dentures would have chosen implants if they had known about bone loss.

 Cost of Dental Implants

 All prices are based on Lakefront Family Dental pricing (lab fees included), which follows the Ontario Dental Association fee guide.
-Before the beginning of any treatment, a comprehensive exam and digital x-rays will be necessary, which costs about $250.
+Before the beginning of any treatment, a comprehensive exam and recent digital x-rays will be necessary.